enatt/static/static_draft/about.md

 ### Image 5
 ![image](https://github.com/user-attachments/assets/283e4797-7fa8-4631-91bf-4c6c094e1fbb)

 This bar chart demonstrates the amount of total hate crime incidents grouped by offender race.
 We see that most hate crimes are committed by white individuals, but there is a lot of missing data ("Unknown" offender race).
-I want to use this graph to complement the previous bar chart that shows the most prevalent biases in hate crimes.
+I want to use this graph to complement the previous chart that shows the most prevalent biases -- we can compare characteristics about the perpetrators vs. victims of hate crimes.

 ### Image 6
 ![image](https://github.com/user-attachments/assets/f18b4248-c39b-4c1e-a063-40cdd34d3f00)